-While the above primarily show chalk as the failed material, significant blockfalls have occurred from the Carstone, which have resulted in a number of overhangs, both in the chalk and the Carstone.
-In contrast to the accumulations of chalk debris, the failed carstone material is often no longer present because it is a much softer, weaker material than the chalk and has been totally eroded away by wave action.
+While the above primarily show chalk as the failed material, significant blockfalls have occurred from the Carstone, which have resulted in a number of overhangs, both in the chalk (red and white) and the Carstone.
+In contrast to the accumulations of chalk debris, the failed Carstone material is often no longer present because it is a much softer, weaker material than the chalk and has been totally eroded away by wave action.
 The main recent collapse feature in the Carstone is shown below; note the lack of failed material from what will have been a significant failure.